 The FPGEC Certification Program

 All 50 states, District of Columbia, Guam, and Puerto Rico require graduates of pharmacy schools that are not based in the US to achieve Foreign Pharmacy Graduate Examination CommitteeTM (FPGEC®) Certification before applying for a license from a state board of pharmacy.
 Contact the state board of pharmacy for specific licensure requirements.
 Each state has different requirements, and you will be required to pass additional examinations as part of the state’s license application process.
-Some states, for example, exempt graduates of Canadian pharmacy schools from this requirement.

 The FPGEC reviews: